ExploringArtInt/e210/docs/vision.md

 ### 2026-0928 Steps
 *** Weeks 116-112 2024-0904 ***

-- Facade Pattern:
-  - Constraint object
+- from gui.js move guiSpinner into guiSpinner.js.
+Create guiSpinner.test.js and update gui.test.js

+- move guiDivider into guiDivider.js.
+Create guiDivider.test.js and update gui.test.js

+- move guiForm into guiForm.js.
+Create guiForm.test.js and update gui.test.js

+- remove guiInputPassword (add back later after refactoring)

+- create gui radio group and fix ADA issues

+- rename gui.js to guiInput.js and gui.test.js to gui.test.js

+- refactor guiInput to use Composite Pattern
+  - guiInputCheckbox is a leaf
-    - ConstraintCheckbox object is a Constaint
+  - guiInputRadioGroup is a leaf
-    - ConstraintRadio object is a Constaint
+  - guiInputText is a leaf

+- refactorConstraint to use Composite Pattern
-    - ConstraintText object is a Constaint
+  - constraintCheckbox is a leaf

-- What are alternatives patterns in JavaScript?

-- Step with a Card
+  - constraintRadioGroup is a leaf
-  - A Step has a Card
+  - constraintText is a leaf

-    - A Step has a set of Entity Inputs
-    - An Entity Input has:
+- refactor Entity Input to use Composite Pattern
-      - a GUI element
+  - entityInputText is a leaf
-      - a set of Constraints
+    - is constructed with a guiInputText

-    - Entity Input for Text
-      - Constrain for Text must match pattern
+    - Optional constraint for Text must match pattern
-    - Entity Input for Checkbox
+  - entityInputCheckbox is a leaf
+    - is constructed with a guiInputCheckbox
-      - Constrain for Checkbox must be checked
+    - Optional constraint for Checkbox must be checked
-    - Entity Input for Radio set
+  - entityInputRadioGroup is a leaf
+    - is constructed with a guiInputRadioGroup
-      - Constrain for Radio Set one must be selected
+    - Optional constraint for Radio Group one must be selected

+- An Entity Input
+  - can be contructed with Default Value

   - Error Message from option

 - Entity Input
-  - Optional default value

   - refactor when help buttons are activated from app to gui
     - add when Entity Input active, remove when inactive
     - figure out how to activate hidden buttons
     - add scope of parentElement to activateButton

 - Help Text and Message in help button modal

-  - Error Message to

 - Input Password
   - toggle visible
   - Mask
     - all
     - up to last 4
     - 2nd and up to character (e.g. "@")
   - Unmask Checkbox
     - Checkbox
     - Eye open and closed
       - build to use anywhere in card
     - Toggle switch
       - build to use anywhere in card

   - Card Modal
     - Help message, click out to continue
     - Required checkbox and confirm or cancel, no clickout

+*** Weeks 111-108 2024-1002 ***
+- Card Composite Pattern
+  - root
+    - Card Component (root)
+  - leaves
+    - Card 2D Header (leaf)
+    - Card 2D Step (leaf)
+    - Card 2D Modal (leaf)
+    - Card 2D Controls (leaf)
+    - Card 2D Canvas (leaf)
-- Card support of 2D/3D Canvas
+    - Card 3D Canvas (leaf)

-- Header, Side, 2D/3D Canvas, Footer
+    - Card 2D Footer (leaf)
+  - branch
+    - Card Composite (branch)

+- A Step
+  - can have a Card added to it
+  - can have a set of Entity Inputs added to it

 - App Features
 - Card Fetures
 - Step Features
 - Entity Input Features

-*** Weeks 111-108 2024-1002 ***
 - Dev Front-end
-  - Table
+  - Card Component leaves
+    - Card 2D DataTable (leaf)
-  - DataTree
+    - Card 2D DataTree (leaf)
-  - DataStore front-end
+    - Card 2D DataStore front-end (leaf)
 - Dev Back-end
   - DataStore back-end
   - Local Mongo in Node.js

 *** Weeks 107-104 2024-1030 ***
+- GUI Menu
   - CrumbTrail - a set of one or more crumbs
   - can optionally have a dataTree
   - a crumb trail has a seperator between crumbs (/, |, >)
   - Crumb - a single link back up the heirarchy
 - Retest in Safari and resolve any issues

 - Constraint Backend integration
   - Value Constraints (value): Ensuring the entity matches
   - Set of values, such as days of the week ("Monday", "Tuesday", etc.)
   - Known value stored in a SOR

-  Dependency Constraints: Ensuring the entity is valid in the context of other entities, such as a return date that must be after the departure date in a travel booking.
+  Dependency Constraints: Ensuring the entity is valid in the context of other entities, such as a return date that must be after the departure date.

 - A Constraint can be
   - Front-end (field level error)
   - Back-end (step level error)

 - In addition to gui (HTML/DOM devices), Entity Constraints can be used to support various device channels (mobile, SMS, chat, 3D-UX)

 *** Weeks 103-99 2024-1204 ***